 Step 2: Launch the install application and choose the storage location for the app and data files.
 Unfortunately, you can’t change the Bluestacks directory — it will install on your boot drive by default.

-Step 3: Once Bluestacks installs, launch it and enter your Google account credentials.
-You’ll need this info to log in to the Google Play Store and access your Android app library.
+Step 3: Once Bluestacks installs, launch it and enter your Google and/or Samsung account credentials.
+You’ll need this info to log in to the Google Play Store and Galaxy Store and access your Android app library.